Fast LLM Post-training via Decoupled and Fastest-of-N Speculation: Detailed Design and Implementation

-We adopted a depth-first-based solution that assigns all drafters to one request before moving on to the next.
-The rationale here is that the request with the lowest acceptance rate is likely to be the slowest one, so DFS can approximate quickly assign the best drafting method for acceleration.
-Moreover, when more requests finish, the remaining requests can utilize their GPUs so other tail requests would be considered.
+Here we adopt a draft-first design that assigns as many draft methods to one request as possible before moving on to the next one.
+The rationale is that the request with the lowest acceptance rate is likely to suffer from suboptimal drafting, so the draft-first strategy can naturally select the optimal draft method for it (given a sufficient number of free workers).
+In case of an insufficient number of free workers, we prioritize the draft method with a higher rank in our draft ladder.

+\stitle{{Discussion for evolvable draft methods.} \,} Our ladder assumes that the draft models are frozen during the post-training, because we found that the acceptance rate of draft methods remains stable across steps (even with long gap), see {\fig{fig:motiv-acc-len}}.
+We suspect this is because even as the trained model becomes smarter, many trivial tokens can still be drafted as long as the trained model corrects the incorrect tokens timely. {Note that recent draft training optimizations~\cite{tlt} is orthogonal to our design as they can also be applied to our small models.} Further, integrating such evolving would require intrusive modifications to both the rollout and training engines.
+Therefore, we don't include them in our implementation.